Michael Pemberton, a 30-year old financial planner in Atlanta, sometimes makes cold calls for a living.

 Small-group Bible study fans the flame

-Mark works closely with young business professionals in his work with Campus Crusade for Christ.
+Mark works closely with young business professionals in his work with Cru.
 So, he was more than eager to alleviate Michael’s concerns and help train him in how to achieve the desire that God had awakened in Michael to communicate the gospel with others.

 The first Bible study held in a nearby restaurant presented 5 lessons foundational to Christian living, covering such items as assurance of salvation, forgiveness, and prayer.